OlafSta/Affordable-sdr-RadioSpectrometer/README.md

 # Affordable-sdr-spectrometer-
-An affordable radio spectrometer that allows you to image large portions of the radio spectrum using a RTL-SDR and Python.
+An affordable radio spectrometer for imaging large portions of the radio spectrum using an RTL-SDR and Python.